s-chudmunge/menttor/README.md

 ---

-Built with ❤️ for personalized learning experiences.
+Built for personalized learning experiences.